Addison’s Disease in Dogs

 Deficiency of this hormone together with cortisol is referred to as Addison’s Disease.

-What causes Addison's Disease?
+What causes Addison's Disease in Dogs?

 Signs are usually vague and non-specific.
 They are often seen in animals with more common medical disorders such as chronic gastroenteritis or renal diseases.
 There may be vomiting and weight loss.
 A waxing and waning course with diarrhea, increased thirst and urination is not unusual.
 Intermittent shaking episodes are also characteristic.